See your account history

 - Targeting changes: Adjustments to language and location targeting

 To create a custom filter:

 - Click the Filter drop-down menu, then select Create filter.
 A yellow notification bar appears and expands to show more options.

 - Use the drop-down menus to construct your custom filter.
-For example, if you wanted to see changes made by another user on your account, then you'd select Users from the first drop-down menu, and then the user's name from the second.
+For example, if you wanted to see changes made by another user on your account, you'd select Users from the first drop-down menu, then you'd select the user's name from the second.

 - Click Apply.